South Street regularly hosts acclaimed artists and companies, supporting them to develop new performance work for Reading audiences and beyond.

 South Street has been home to award winning theatre company RedCape Theatre since 2007.
 In that time they have created, with our support, three highly acclaimed, nationally touring productions.
 The Idiot Colony (Fringe First & Total Theatre Awards 2008), 1 Beach Road ("A thoughtful, unsettling and beautifully conceived touring show from RedCape Theatre" Lyn Gardner, The Guardian) & Be Brave & Leave For The Unknown ("a fascinating, tender and at times intensely moving exploration of acts of personal bravery" One Giant Leap)

 Since 2012 South Street has been promoting a strand of work under the title Sitelines, which places work in unusual spaces.
-“Venues” that have hosted work to date include The Abbey School (ladies toilets!), Malmaison Hotel, parked cars, a camper van, Prospect Park woods, Jacksons Stores, Broad Street, a garage, a cellar, a park and a pub.
+“Venues” that have hosted work to date include the Madejski Stadium Home Changing Room, The Abbey School (ladies toilets!), Malmaison Hotel, Lok'n'Store, a Cricket Pavilion, parked cars, a camper van, Prospect Park woods, Jacksons Stores, Broad Street, a garage, a cellar, a park and a pub.
+In 2017 it won the inaugural Reading Culture Award for "Cultural Space of the Year".
+More info about shows coming up is here.

 Local poet and author A.F.
 Harrold runs Reading's longest running poetry platform Poets' Cafe at South Street on the third Friday of every month.
 The intimate event sees a guest poet read every month alongside an "open mic" for local poets to read in a supportive atmosphere.
 He also presents his "Lovely Cabaret" event once a year which brings the very best performance poets, leftfield comedians and cabaret acts to our stage.

-South Street is also home to local independant arts charities CultureMix Arts & Real Time Video, who run their acclaimed programmes from the venue; CultureMix run Reading All Steel Percussion Orchestra's (RASPO) weekly rehearsals and summer projects, and Real Time deliver participatory workshops with a wide range of hard to reach groups.
-Young People with Dementia (YPWD) charity also run a weekly choir for dementia sufferes and their carers.
+South Street is also home to local independant arts charity Real Time Video, who run their acclaimed programme from the venue; Real Time deliver participatory workshops with a wide range of hard to reach groups around Reading and internationally.
+Young People with Dementia (YPWD) charity run a weekly choir for dementia sufferers and their carers.